Acanthopanax aculeatus (Aiton) Witte

-Eleutherococcus trifoliatus is a Deciduous Shrub up to 6.00 metres tall.
+Eleutherococcus trifoliatus is a prickly, upright to scrambling or climbing, deciduous shrub that can grow up to 7 metres tall.

 ].
 Mountainous areas in Vietnam, occasionally on the edges of forests[

 Eleutherococcus trifoliatus has a wide climatic range, being found at elevations up to 3,100 metres in the Himalayas where it can tolerate temperatures falling to around -10 to -15°c, through to the tropics of the Philippines[